Downtown San Jose's Best-kept Secret

-As the resident and managing theatre company, Tabard has created a unique and intimate "Destination" for some of the best live music of all genres and most creative theatre productions, as well as a host of other performing arts events.
-TOSPS is also available for rent to private, for-profit, and non-profit organizations throughout the year, depending on availability.
+THE TABARD THEATRE COMPANY is the resident and managing theatre company of Theatre on San Pedro Square (TOSPS).
+TABARD EVENTS is a program that presents some of the best live music from all genres, as well as a host of other performing arts events.
+TOSPS is a unique and intimate "Destination" available for rent to private, corporate, and non-profit organizations.

 Most Tuesdays, 7pm

 Check out the local talent!
 Theatre on San Pedro Square (TOSPS) presents different musicians each week—

 Jazz — Blues — Rock — Big Band

 The admission is FREE!
 Enjoy the open bar and your favorite—or some new—talent!

 |May 2||Ciaran MacGowan Experience||Jazz|

 |May 9||The Footnotes Jazz Band||Big Band|